joyboseroy/indus_decipher/README.md

 `python3 data/convert_indus_website_sql_to_csv.py <sql_path> <out.csv>` or
 `python3 data/convert_cisi_to_csv.py <json_glob> <out.csv>`.

-## Other real-data leads (not yet integrated)
+## Other real-data leads (M77/EBUDS: extensively investigated, still not directly obtained)

-- **Mahadevan's M77 concordance / EBUDS** (2,906 texts, 417 signs), the
+**Mahadevan's M77 concordance / EBUDS** (2,906 texts, 417 signs), the
-  corpus behind Yadav et al. 2010 and Rao et al. 2009.
-No public download found; the papers' corresponding authors are the most direct route (see `CITATIONS.md` for contact info found in the published papers).
+corpus behind Yadav et al. 2010 and Rao et al. 2009, remains the single highest-value missing piece: every headline statistical claim in the classic literature was made on this exact corpus, not on either corpus this project currently has.
+This was investigated substantially, not just noted as a gap, and it is worth recording what was actually tried and what came of each attempt, since several leads that looked promising did not pan out and future effort shouldn't repeat them:

+- **Sukii/decipher-ivc** (GitHub): real repository, but contains scanned PDF pages and a handful of PNG images, not machine-readable sequence data, and the README frames its own separate Proto-Dravidian decipherment claim as settled fact.
+Not a data source; not used.
+- **PLOS Figshare's "EBUDS entropy and mutual information dataset"** and the uploaded `Table_4.xls`: both confirmed to be the published paper's derived summary statistics (values embedded as image-rendered equations in the .xls case), not the underlying 1,548-sequence corpus.
+- **A claimed Kaggle dataset** ("IM-417-150"): no evidence found that it exists at all; treated as unverified, not pursued.
+- **indusscript.in** (the RMRL/Indus Research Centre's official portal):
+  confirmed real and confirmed to host the actual IM77/IDF-80 data, but it is a Google-login-gated interactive web application with no public bulk export.
+Extracting a usable subset requires either manual copy-paste through the UI or a scripted session reusing real login cookies (Playwright/Selenium) -- both are tasks for a human with browser access, not something this environment can do; the sandbox this project has been developed in also cannot reach the domain directly regardless.
+- **CISI photographic plates** (uploaded directly, Mohenjo-daro seals M-1 through M-52): genuine primary-source photographs with real, visible sign impressions.
+Transcribing them into correct Mahadevan sign-ID sequences needs real paleographic skill neither this project nor the tools available to it have; a wrong-but-confident transcription would be worse than no data, so none was attempted.
+If a human with that skill transcribes even a small batch, this project can build the crosswalk and comparison work around it immediately.
+- **CISI concordance crosswalk table** (uploaded directly): real, legitimate metadata linking CISI numbers to FC (Finnish Concordance), excavation, and museum numbers for the same physical objects -- but a pure identifier crosswalk, not sign-sequence content.
+- **The actual breakthrough came from data already in hand, not from a new source.** Checking the crosswalk table against this project's own corpus led to discovering that the `indus_website` SQL dump's `SEAL` table has a `CISI` column that an earlier version of this project's own converter never extracted, despite its own comments already documenting the column's existence.
+Fixed: **2,375 of 2,543 inscriptions (93%) now carry a real, verifiable Mahadevan/CISI catalog number.** Full details, the spot-check against the uploaded plates, and what this changes going forward are in "Real CISI/Mahadevan numbers recovered for the core corpus" below; not repeated here.

-- **ICIT** (Wells and Fuls, roughly 700 signs, 4,500+ objects), historically access-by-request via Andreas Fuls at TU Berlin.
+**ICIT** (Wells and Fuls, roughly 700 signs, 4,500+ objects), historically access-by-request via Andreas Fuls at TU Berlin: not re-investigated this round; status unchanged from earlier.

-- **tpsatish95/indus-script-ocr**, real CNN weights from Palaniappan and Adhikari's deep-learning seal-segmentation pipeline.
+**tpsatish95/indus-script-ocr**, real CNN weights from Palaniappan and Adhikari's deep-learning seal-segmentation pipeline.
 This is the vision/OCR layer, not sign-sequence data, and would only matter if this project extends into image processing.

-Once you have any other real export, converting it into the schema in `data/loader.py` is the only integration work needed.
+Once a real bulk M77/EBUDS export is obtained by any route, converting it into the schema in `data/loader.py` is the only integration work needed.
 Nothing else in the codebase changes.

 ## The reading-direction diagnostic